orvi-tmp/learning-c-with-pebble/chapter05.md

 1. AND the random number with 1.
 2. Display the result.
-3. Shift the number right.
+3. Shift the random number right by 1.

 We will have to do this until the decimal number equals 0.
 Note that you are to display each binary digit as you figure it out, not save up the whole number and somehow display the whole thing at once.
 This will mean you have to compute the (x,y) position of each digit as you display them.